pontusasp/fluid-simulation/blog.md

 # Pontus Asp's development blog for DH2323 Project
-In this blog I will take notes of my progress and thought when working on the DH2323 Project.
+In this blog I will take notes of my progress and thoughts when working on the DH2323 Project.
 In this project I am going to program a fluid simulation based on the navier stokes equation.

 # # 2021-05-13
 - Created project for project.